 Having this plan will help you start to visualize what type of reel you’ll have, what types of video clips you might need, and if you’ll need photos to include or not.

 Batching Your Reels Step #2.
 Write out your captions and text to go on each reel.

 Taking the first step further, actually, write out your caption along with what text you’ll put on the screen.
 (Bonus tip, text on your Instagram reel is very important, however, it needs to be short and easy to read quickly).
 Having everything ready will allow you to copy and paste later.

 Plus, having the actual text written will help inform what you will need to film for each text block.

 Batching Your Reels Step #3.
 Plan one day to film everything at once.

 This could be a great place to take a break.
 You have your intros, or everything with you in it, perfect.
-The next day you can tackle the next steps, or finding how much time you’ve saved already?
+The next day you can tackle the next steps.
+Finding how much time you’ve saved already?
 Head to the next step.

-Batching Your Reels Step #4.
+Batching Your Instagram Reels Step #4.
 Film all of your filler clips.